MichelleLCK/CytoMAD/README.md

 	return model
 ```

-The batch and cell type classifiers that based on convolutional neural networks also present by the end of conditional GAN for guiding the reconstruction of batch-free cell images.
+The batch and cell type classifiers that based on convolutional neural networks are also present by the end of conditional GAN for guiding the reconstruction of batch-free cell images.
 ```
 # define the convolutional-neural-network-based classifier model
 def define_CNN(input_shape, NoOfClass, Lrate = 0.001):